The Friday Five

 5. Talk to Your Supervising Attorney

-Explain that you know from experience that all these tasks cannot be completed on time at the level of professionalism your boss and clients expect.
-You want to ensure clients get the best of your efforts.
-Clarify how your new plan will be good for the firm and the clients, as well as better for your professional and personal growth.
-You can also ask your boss for suggestions.
-In this discussion, focus on what’s best for the clients and the bottom line from a fresh perspective, and you are more likely to get approval.
+This is not the time to timidly apologize for asking for change.
+This is when you confidently propose a better plan and convey you are choosing quality over quantity — a strategy that is good for the firm and its clients.
+Explain that you know from experience that all these tasks cannot be completed on time at the level of professionalism your boss and clients expect, and you want to ensure clients get the best of your efforts.
+Clarify how your new plan will be good for the firm and the clients, as well as better for your professional growth.
+You can also ask for suggestions.

-More Strategies from Attorney at Work:
+More Time Management Strategies from Attorney at Work

 Images ©iStockPhoto.com